nikitosbobin/swirl/README.md

     />
 ```

 Note that this example specifies a width and height and does not use `wrap_content`.
-Swirl
+Since the
-uses vector drawables and does not have a default size, so you must specify one.
+drawables are vectors, there isn't an appropriate size to default to so you must specify one.

 Switch between icons by calling `setState()` or by using the `app:swirl_state` attribute.